RiyaSharmaQAIT/Automation-Demo/README.md

-### Sakurai UAT - Automated Functional Test Demo
+### AutoTrader Canada - Automation demo
 ---
 #### Summary:

 Automated Test Suite.
-This is a demo of Selenium Testing Tool used for automated testing of Project Sakurai - PrepU ReArchitecture
+This is a demo of Selenium Testing Tool used for automated testing of Mobile Apps- AutoTrader Canada
-Skip to end of banner

 #### System Requirement:

-* JDK 1.6 or above
+* JDK 8+
 * Maven 3.1
 * Eclipse or IDE of choice in case there is need to update the script. (optional)